deco3500-2017/Team---WeChat/README.md

 8. Try coming out with replaceable ideas or suggestions before we object other’s ideas.

 Conflict Resolution

 If there are any disputes within the team relating to teamwork, we will:
 1. Admit that conflict is present and it needs to be resolved, by approaching the team members involved we will understand the problem from all perspectives.
 2. Reach for an agreement after understanding the problem as a team and move on if conflict is solved.
 3. If problem is still present, we will inform tutors and seek advice.

-7. Underperformance
+Underperformance

 If a team member is not completing work allocated to them or their work is not being completed within the defined timeframe or to the agreed standard, we will:

 Discuss with the whole group to re-evaluate the underperforming person’s role, responsibilities could be reallocated.

 In the circumstance that members still do not participate equally after multiple discussions the course coordinator will be informed and grade may be reduced.

 # Project Plan

-Week 6
+Week 6:

 Further Research

-Survey for target users, both Pet Owners and Pet Carers Week 7
+Survey for target users, both Pet Owners and Pet Carers

+Week 7:

 Paper Prototype

 First version prototype
-Week 7

 Testing session

 Test paper prototype

-Week 8
+Week 8:

 Iteration

 Get feedback, analyse data, improve concept
-Week 8

 Digital Prototype

-Second version prototype, making changes based on first iteration result Week 9
+Second version prototype, making changes based on first iteration result

+Week 9:

 Testing session

 Test digital prototype

-Week 10
+Week 10:

 Iteration

 Get feedback, analyse data, improve concept
-Week 10

 Interactive Prototype

-Third version prototype, make changes based on second iteration result Week 11
+Third version prototype, make changes based on second iteration result

+Week 11:

 Testing session

 Test Interactive Prototype

-Week 12
+Week 12:

 Final iteration

 Get feedback, analyse data, improve concept
-Week 12

 Final package

 Improving product based on iteration result

-Week 13
+Week 13:

 Documentation

 # Tags

 #Coordination

 #Interconnection

 #Collaboration

 #Coordination

 #Communication

 #CSCW

 Domain: Community

 Keywords: Pet Care, Social Connection

 # Reference